Discipline Procedures and Procedural Fairness

 The School aims to keep parents/caregivers informed of issues that occur at school or whilst travelling to and from school.
 There may be times that an event that has occurred outside school hours that is of sufficient concern for the School to request an interview.
-There will be times when a telephone interview will take place, and other times when a personal parent interview will be requested.
-All parents/caregivers are encouraged to contact the School at any time during the school year to discuss concerns or to arrange an interview time with a particular member of staff.
+There will be times when a telephone interview will take place and other times when a personal parent interview will be requested.

 Referral for Counselling

 Following interview(s) with parents/caregivers, the School may recommend a student seek assistance from the SCAS Wellbeing team.
 If needed, counselling from an independent professional may be recommended.

-The School reserves the right, should the need arise, to suspend a student from school for a period of time for a major breach of discipline.
+The School reserves the right, should the need arise, to suspend a student from school for some time for a major breach of discipline.
 Should this occur, parents/caregivers will be immediately informed of the suspension and the reasons for it.
-Parents may seek to have a meeting to further clarify the school’s position.
-The school determines the length and whether the suspension is held within school or at home.
+Parents may seek to meet to clarify the school’s position further.
+The school determines the length and whether the suspension is held within the School or at home.
 If at school, the student is not allowed into class or to have contact at recess or lunchtime with fellow students.
 If at home, the student is not allowed to come to school until the suspension is completed and a behaviour management contract developed in partnership with parents/caregivers, the student and the School.
 A return to school interview is held to assist the student’s reflection of the behaviour and for pastoral support.
 Suspension is seen as a very serious sanction.